argoproj/notifications-engine/docs/services/teams-workflows.md

    - Send a test notification to verify it works correctly
    - Once verified, you can remove the old Office 365 Connector configuration

-**Note:** Your existing templates using messageCard format will work without modification.
-The service maintains compatibility with the same messageCard schema used by Office 365 Connectors.
+**Note:** Your existing templates will work without modification.
+The service automatically converts your template fields to Adaptive Card format, so you get the benefits of modern cards without changing your templates.

 ## Differences from Office 365 Connectors